molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_cookbook/chem/molecule/standardization/clean_mol_db.rst

 Database Cleaning
 =================

-The script *clean_mol_db.py* read molecules from an input file, performs (optional) preprocessing, and finally writes all (preprocessed) molecules that fulfill particular user-defined criteria to an output file.
+The script *clean_mol_db.py* reads molecules from an input file, performs (optional) preprocessing, and then writes only those molecules that fulfill particular user-defined criteria to an output file.

 **Synopsis**